 Simple Machines in Cars

-The Encylopedia Britannica defines a ‘simple machine’ as a device ‘with few or no moving parts used to modify motion and force in order to perform work.’
+The Encyclopedia Britannica defines a ‘simple machine’ as a device ‘with few or no moving parts used to modify motion and force in order to perform work.’
 These devices were often well known in the ancient world, and are based on principles in physics such as moments.
-Simple machines have been used for projects such as the irrigation of water in the Stone Age, or even – it is alleged – in the construction of Stonehenge.
+Simple machines have been used for projects including irrigation in the Stone Age, or even – it is alleged – in the construction of Stonehenge.
 The six simple machines are:

 The Wheel and Axle